Pleased to meet you.

 Users are invited to report bugs and offer suggestions via the NTP Bug Reporting Procedures page.

 The Site Map page contains a list of document collections arranged by topic.
 The Program Manual Pages collection may be the best place to start.
 The Command Index collection contains a list of all configuration file commands together with a short function description.
-A great wealth of additional information is available via the External Links collection, including a book and numerous background papers and briefing presentations.
+A great wealth of additional information is available in the Reference Library, including a book and numerous background papers and briefing presentations.

 Was this page helpful?